opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/Results/meeting_notes.md

 •	Efforts can only be effective if there is interoperability among and between the standards and the various open-source implementations and vendor products

 ## Use Case Overview & Project Review
-Duncan Sparrell presented visual overview of the standards included in the Village:

-Neal Ziring's keynote at CASP in 2022 on VEX. https://www.youtube.com/watch?v=cWL8wiSi-Rs

 Use Case Overview - Duncan Sparrell